strontic/strontic.github.io/xcyclopedia/library/traffic.dll-18BD71911FFCF47783146231121D3F4E.md

 ## Possible Misuse

 *The following table contains possible examples of `traffic.dll` being misused.
-While `traffic.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `traffic.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --